cheimabou/alx-low_level_programming/0x00-hello_world/README.md

 1- this script complies a c file but does not link
 2- this script generates the assembly code of a C code this script creates an executable file
+4- this script prints an expression using the puts function